Algonquin College: International campuses

+From 2013 to 2017, the college operated a campus in Jazan, Saudi Arabia, but sold it after facing financial losses and criticism over the quality of education.

 Residence

 In August 2003, the Woodroffe Campus Residence Complex opened, providing housing for 1,050 students.
-There is also an abundance of off-campus housing in the area.
-Most students commute from throughout the National Capital Region by Ottawa's city transit, OC Transpo or by car.
+Most students commute from throughout the National Capital Region by Ottawa city transit or car.
 Full-time students have a transit pass included in their tuition fees to facilitate off-campus living and reduce the demand for parking on campus.

-The school's residence is located just a short walk away from Baseline Station where students can take route 95 or route 94 to take them to the downtown core.
-There is also a clustering of apartment buildings and rental townhouses near the College called Deerfield where many second year students live.

 The Pembroke Campus has a housing registry.

-Algonquin College presidents
+College presidents

 Partnerships

 Algonquin has formed strategic partnerships with select universities to offer collaborative degrees.
 This includes the Bachelor of Information Technology - Interactive Multimedia and Design with Carleton University; Bachelor of Information Technology - Network Technology with Carleton University and Bachelor of Science in Nursing with the University of Ottawa.
 Studies take place at Algonquin College and the partnering university and collaborative degrees are conferred by the university.
 Algonquin has developed articulation agreements with universities to assist qualified Algonquin graduates to attain specific degrees in shorter periods.
 Graduates are subject to the admission requirements of the university granting the degree.

 On February 16, 2017, Algonquin College announced a new partnership with The Ottawa Hospital in health research, innovation and training.
 The partnership, signed by Algonquin College President Cheryl Jensen and Executive Vice-President of Research at The Ottawa Hospital will be focused on digital health, clinical trials and biotherapeutics manufacturing.
 The partnership will stand for five years until requiring renewal.

 Algonquin College has a partnership with Shopify, specifically Shopify U, which has added the study of graphic design to its course list.
-The partnership will allow students to attend classes at the downtown Ottawa Shopify office and then practice their newly learned skills by helping local businesses.
+The partnership will allow students to attend classes at the downtown Ottawa Shopify office and then practice their skills at local businesses.

 Internationally, the college has several partnerships with institutions in other countries to transfer expertise through technical assistance and training programs.

 Scholarships

 Algonquin College joined Project Hero, a scholarship program co founded by General (Ret'd) Rick Hillier for the families of fallen Canadian Forces members.

-The Government of Canada sponsors an Indigenous Bursaries Search Tool that lists over 680 scholarships, bursaries, and other incentives offered by governments, universities, and industry to support Aboriginal post-secondary participation.
 Algonquin College bursaries for Aboriginal, First Nations and Métis students include: Peter Wintonick Bursary; Ottawa Police Service's Thomas G. Flanagan Scholarship; MKI Travel and Hospitality Bursary.